 Improving at quiz bowl is simply a matter of motivation and hard work.
-You must be motivated enough to push yourself to learn both in and out of the classroom and the practice room.
+You must be motivated enough to push yourself to learn in and out of both the classroom and the practice room.
 The hard work includes taking the time to not only read about things that could come up, but think about how that knowledge might be tested in quiz bowl.
-What are some well-known facts that might come up as a giveaway for a question?
+For example, what are some well-known facts that might come up as a giveaway for a question?
 What are some lesser-known clues that might come up earlier in a question?
 It is also important to be able to have enough confidence and intuition to buzz in on these questions before your opponent.
 Both that confidence and intuition will improve with more knowledge and more experience.

 Fortunately, there are plenty of free resources for improving besides the obvious step of paying attention in class and participating in practice.
 This page contains links to some of the best resources for getting good at quiz bowl that are available online.